 In his book; Race and Slavery in the Middle East (1990), Bernard Lewis suggests that the topic of race in Islam is so “highly sensitive” that it would be “professionally hazardous” for young scholars to embark on it.
-I’m probably going to get some negative feedback for talking about this.
-But I’m already labeled a trouble maker, so I’m going to say it anyway.
+I’m probably going to get some negative feedback for talking about this. ( I already have) but given the choice of being complacently compliant, or controversial truthful, I choose the latter.
+So I’m going to say it anyway.

 There is a quiet, but momentous revolution going on in the heart of Muslim America that will potentially change the moral trajectory of Muslims and Islam in the United States.
 This revolution is not a violent, armed insurgency.
 There is no name for the movement.
 There are no flags, no slogans and no particular leader.
 There are no planned attacks against anyone, no public demonstrations or protests, and to date, no calls for boycotts.
 But it is a revolution nonetheless.
 However, this is a different kind of revolt.